1966 24 Hours of Le Mans: Night

 After 6 hours, heavy rain was pouring down.
 Ginther's NART Ferrari was leading from Parkes, chased by the Fords of Miles and Gurney on the same lap, McLaren a lap behind, then Bandini and Andretti two laps back.
 But Andretti was soon sidelined with a blown headgasket, as was the Hill/Muir Ford which had broken its front suspension coming out of Arnage corner.
 As the rain eased, the Fords of Miles and Gurney retook the lead.
 Just before midnight Robert Buchet aquaplaned coming over the crest at the Dunlop Bridge and crashed the French Porsche.
 The Chaparral had been running well initially, getting as high as 5th, until a broken alternator stopped them also just before midnight while running in 8th.

 The aftermath of the nighttime accident at the Esses which resulted in the retirement of cars #20, #34, #42, and #53.

 Another heavy downpour at 12.30 contributed to a big accident in the Esses.
 Guichet had just spun his Ferrari in the rain and got away when Buchet arrived and crashed his Porsche.
 Then Schlesser's Matra ran into the CD of Georges Heligouin avoiding the accident.
 As the damage was being cleared, Scarfiotti crashed his P3 into the Matra and all four cars were wrecked, although only Scarfiotti was taken to hospital, with minor bruising.

 The Ferrari 330 P3 of Bandini/Guichet, which retired after 17 hours.

 During the night the Ferraris started to suffer from overheating.
 When the NART P3 retired from 4th with a broken gearbox at 3am, and the Filipinetti car of Mairesse/Müller from 5th an hour later, the Ferrari challenge was spent – there would be no privateer-saviours for the marque this year.
-At halfway, Ford GT40's held the first 6 places: the Mk IIs held the top-4 places (Miles/Hulme, Gurney/Grant, McLaren/Amon, Bucknum/Hutcherson) with the Mk I's in 5-6-8: Essex, Filipinetti and Ford-France (Revson/Scott, Spoerry/Sutcliffe, Ligier/Grossman).
+At halfway, Ford GT40s held the first 6 places: the Mk IIs held the top-4 places (Miles/Hulme, Gurney/Grant, McLaren/Amon, Bucknum/Hutcherson) with the Mk Is in 5-6-8: Essex, Filipinetti and Ford-France (Revson/Scott, Spoerry/Sutcliffe, Ligier/Grossman).
 Siffert/Davis were leading a train of Porsches in 7th and the nearest Ferrari was the Bandini/Guichet P3 limping in 12th.
 Ford told their cars to drop to 4-minute laps, but Gurney and Miles kept racing hard for the lead.